Bibostation13/Bibostation13/README.md

 ### LICENSE

-As a Baystation12 derivative, Bibostation13 inherits a license under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl.html).
+As a Baystation12 derivative, the code for Bibostation13 inherits a license under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl.html).
 It can be found in full in [/LICENSE](/LICENSE).

 As such, the entirety of Bibostation13 and all of its own derivatives must be developed and hosted in an open source manner.
 No version of Bibostation13 exists outside of the current license.